ibexa/documentation-developer/docs/guide/http_cache.md

 What it means is that HttpCache is unique per user permissions (roles and limitations), meaning there are variations of cache shared only among users that have the exact same permissions.
-So if user is browsing a list of children locations, for instance, he will only see what he has access to even if the system has taken care of caching the rendering for you.
+So if user is browsing a list of children locations, for instance, user will only see children locations he/she has access to even if the rendering of this is served from HttpCache.

 This is accomplished by varying on a header called `X-User-Hash`, which the system populates on the request for you.
 The logic for this _([see below](#Request-life-cycle-explained))_ is accomplished in our provided VCL for Varnish and Fastly.